-Denver with Kids: 10 Top-Rated Things to Do
+Denver with Kids: 12 Top-Rated Things to Do

 Kids will especially love frolicking in the expansive greenness of City Park, which is home to playgrounds, more than one lake for water activities, and a fun summer concert series where many local families come with picnic dinners.
-And at the park's eastern edge, you'll find the Denver Zoo, which is home to more than 4,300 animals.
+And, at the park's eastern edge, you'll find the Denver Zoo, which is home to more than 4,300 animals.
 Adjacent to the zoo is another kid-friendly attraction, the Denver Museum of Nature and Science.

 1. Denver Firefighters Museum